feugy/melodie/README.md

 ### bugs

+1. Undetected live changes: remove tracks and re-add them
-- Can not add the same track twice to play list (duplicated ids in each)
+1. Can not add the same track twice to play list (duplicated ids in each)

 ## History